Kanika18ss/Knight-s-Tour-/README.md

 4. **Concept of OOPs (Objects and Classes):** The project leverages object-oriented programming principles, utilizing classes and objects to model and implement the knight's movement.

+Note: This is C++ code run it on cpp compiler otherwise save your code with file_name.cpp and run on any coding platform.